pjsacchet/Windows-COM/README.md

 # Windows-COM
-Replicate functionality for a traditional RAT via only COM objects on target
+A Playground for COM objects in Windows